In Version 4.3 the built-in distributor has been deprecated. The new dedicated NServiceBus.Distributor.MSMQ package should be used instead.

 MasterNodeConfig section to point to the hostname where the distributor process is running.

-The distributor can be used in combination with the outbox feature.
-Outbox must be enabled on the workers.
-It must also be enabled if a worker is configured as distributor master (distributor/worker combination).
-Outbox is required only for persistence operations; the forwarding of messages to workers is purely a transport operation and outbox will not participate in the forwarding logic.
+Outbox is not required on the distributor; the forwarding of messages to workers is purely a transport operation and outbox will not participate in the forwarding logic.

 The distributor process uses two queues for its runtime operation.
 The